Gelerion/kafka-streams/04_patient_monitoring/readme.md

 Similar to the watermark approach used in many others stream frameworks, Kafka Streams allows us to configure the `allowed lateness` of events using a `grace` period.
 Setting a grace period will keep the window open for a specific amount of time, in order to admit delayed/unordered events to the window.

+#### Querying Windowed Key-Value Stores
+Windowed key-value stores support a different set of queries because the record keys are multidimensional, and consist of both the original key and the window range, as opposed to just the original record key